astronomer/astro-docs/enterprise/next/02_develop/02_customize-image.md

 The Astronomer CLI is built on top of [Docker Compose](https://docs.docker.com/compose/), a tool for defining and running multi-container Docker applications.
 If you're interested in overriding any of our CLI's default configurations ([found here](https://github.com/astronomer/astro-cli/blob/main/airflow/include/composeyml.go)), you're free to do so by adding a `docker-compose.override.yml` file to your Astronomer project directory.
 Any values in this file wil override default settings run upon every `$ astro dev start`.

-To add another volume mount for a directory named `custom_depedencies`, for example, add the following to your `docker-compose.override.yml`:
+To add another volume mount for a directory named `custom_denpedencies`, for example, add the following to your `docker-compose.override.yml`:

 ```
 version: "2"
 services:
   scheduler:
     volumes:
-      - /home/astronomer_project/custom_depedencies:/usr/local/airflow/custom_depedencies:ro
+      - /home/astronomer_project/custom_dependencies:/usr/local/airflow/custom_dependencies:ro
 ```

 Make sure to specify `version: "2"` and mimic the format of the source code file linked above.